tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 ---

 ### Customize VM watch configurations
 VM watch signals can be customized by configuring the `vmWatchSettings` properties to meet specific requirements.
-Below is a list of properties for `vmWatchSettings`.
+The following table lists the properties for `vmWatchSettings`.

 #### vmWatchSettings Properties
 | **Name** | **Type** | **Description** | **Is Required**